-Discussions over Zoe being or not being “black enough” are the most heated and the most prevalent.
-While I understand this, I think it deals only with the symptom of what is going on rather than the underlying gentrification of Nina’s identity itself.
-I would argue that if the script accurately reflected Nina Simone – the true, very real, very raw Nina – it would’ve taken a different direction entirely and we would not be forced to look at Zoe Saldana in black(er)face and prosthetics.
-If they were telling the true story of Nina Simone, Zoe would not have ended up in this role.
+Discussions over Zoe being or not being "black enough" are the most heated and the most prevalent.
+While I understand this, I think it only deals with the symptom of what has happened rather than the underlying gentrification of Nina's identity itself.
+I would argue that if the script accurately reflected Nina Simone — the true, very real, very raw Nina — this project would've taken an entirely different direction and we would not be forced to look at Zoe Saldana in black(er)face and prosthetics.
+If they were telling the true story of Nina Simone, Zoe would not have ended up in this role — she could not have ended up in this role.

 Imagine if you will, telling the story of Nina Simone as a dark-skinned little girl with what are considered African features and phenotype (her hair, her nose, her lips, etc).
-Imagine that is the focus of the story we are going to tell in this film.
-It’s not hard to imagine it since that IS the story of NINA SIMONE.
-Anyone who knows anything about Nina Simone knows that the manifestation of her race, her features, her sex, and her personality clashed with societal norms in such a way that she struggled against them her entire life and it shaped her career and her spirit.
-It’s not hard for us to imagine telling her story using that struggle as the reference point because that was Nina Simone.
-Given that focus, given the focus on Nina’s fire of a spirit in fighting for beautiful dark skinned and wide nosed black women, how in the world could they have cast Zoe Saldana, only then to darken her and widen her nose?
+Imagine this is the focus of the story we are going to tell.
+It's not hard to imagine since this IS the story of NINA SIMONE.
+Anyone who knows anything about Nina Simone knows the manifestation of her race, her features, her sex, and her personality clashed with societal norms in such a way that she struggled against them her entire life and it shaped her spirit and her career.
+It's not hard to imagine telling her story using that struggle as the reference point because that was Nina Simone.
+Given that focus — given the focus on Nina's fire of a spirit in fighting for beautiful dark skinned and wide nosed black women — how in the world could they have cast Zoe Saldana, only then to darken her and widen her nose?

-Can you imagine Zoe all made up like she’s been, playing up on the big screen acting out and singing about Nina’s struggles against racism, colorism, her appearance, and being exploited and marginalized because of those things?
-Can you imagine how much of a parody that would turn into, as the audience sits back and, knowing what Zoe actually looks like, becomes so confused by what efforts have been taken to make Zoe look like Nina that they are distracted from the actual story?
+Can you imagine Zoe all made up like she's been, playing up on the big screen acting out and singing about Nina being marginalized due to racism, colorism, and her appearance?
+Can you imagine how much of a parody that would turn into, as the audience sits back and — knowing how Zoe actually looks — becomes so confused by the hypocritical efforts that have been taken to make Zoe look like Nina?
+Wouldn't it become an insurmountable distraction from the actual story?
 Would it even make any sense?
-Wouldn’t they wonder why Zoe ever got the role in the first place since that contradicts the entire nature of the movie – the entire nature of Nina’s life – and wouldn’t they sense the hypocrisy?
-Would it make ANY sense?
+Wouldn't an informed audience wonder why Zoe ever got the role in the first place since that contradicts the entire nature of the movie — the entire nature of Nina's life — and wouldn't they sense the hypocrisy?
+Again, would it make ANY sense?

-No, it wouldn’t.
-And if that were the story they were telling (again, the actual story of Nina Simone), Zoe Saldana would’ve never been cast in the first place for that very reason.
+No, it wouldn't.
+And if that were the story they were telling (again, the actual story of Nina Simone), Zoe Saldana would've never been cast in the first place for that very reason.
 How do we know this?
 Because to recognize the real Nina Simone and tell her true story means that you are cognizant of what Nina fought her entire life and what embittered her.
-You would be aware of how she was exploited, marginalized, disregarded, ignored, disrespected … so you wouldn’t continue to do so through the very process of making a film about her.
-That is, you wouldn’t employ the very same foundations of racism, colorism, exploitation, and disrespect in order to write and cast your movie.
+You would be aware of how she was exploited, marginalized, disregarded, ignored, disrespected, and so you wouldn't continue to do so through the very process of making a film about her.
+That is, you wouldn't employ the very same foundations of racism and colorism in order to write and cast your movie.

-Some keep implying that anyone against Zoe portraying Nina Simone for not being “black” enough are actually being “racist” themselves.
-(Zoe even agreed with someone who called it “reverse racism.”)
+Some keep implying that anyone against Zoe portraying Nina Simone for not being "black" enough are actually being racist themselves.
+(Zoe even agreed with someone who called it "reverse racism.")
 No. No no no. NO!
-That is like someone who is homophobic saying that people are being intolerant by not accepting homophobia.
+That is akin to a homophobic person claiming people are being intolerant for not accepting homophobia.
 Plus, it entirely misses the point.

 The very casting of Zoe itself was based in the still present subtleties of racism, colorism, and beauty standards.

-The very casting of Zoe itself was based in the still present subtleties of racism, colorism, and beauty standards.
-The fact that Zoe ended up being approached for the role (which might make sense considering Cynthia Mort is Latin American), is indicative of the same system that Nina fought her entire life.
-It shows the entire movie has been misguided from the beginning and Cynthia Mort’s “artistic license” is no more than a spit in the face of Nina’s legacy.
+The casting of Zoe itself was based in the still present subtleties of racism, colorism, and beauty standards.
+The fact Zoe ended up being approached for the role (which might make sense considering both she and Cynthia Mort are Latin American), is indicative of the same system that Nina fought her entire life.
+It shows the entire movie has been misguided from the beginning and Cynthia Mort's "artistic license" is no more than a spit in the face of Nina's legacy.